Regional Institute of Medical Sciences, Imphal: History

 A 300-bed General Hospital was inaugurated by Shri Y.B.
 Chavan, the then Union Home Minister on 22 October 1968.
 It is still being used as the main hospital block.
 On 22 May 1972, the foundation stone of the first ever medical college in Manipur, named Manipur Medical College, was laid by Shri B.K.
 Nehru, the then Governor of Manipur alongside Mohammed Alimuddin, the then Chief Minister of the state.

 The medical college was established as a joint venture of the North Eastern States.
 On 14 September 1972, the name of the college was changed to Regional Medical College, Imphal.
 The college was later renamed as North Eastern Regional Medical College under the management of North Eastern Regional Medical College Society.
 From August 1976, it was run under the Ministry of Home, Government of India and was the only medical college run by the Ministry of Home.
 Nearly 19 years later, the college was again renamed as Regional Institute of Medical Sciences and its management was taken over by NEC, Ministry of DoNER, Government of India from 1 April 1995.
 After exactly 12 years, on the historic day of 1 April 2007, the institute was transferred to the Ministry of Health and Family Welfare, Government of India.

 It is an institution of regional importance catering to the needs of the North Eastern Region in the field of medical education by providing undergraduate and post graduate courses, bringing together in one place the educational facilities for the training of personnel in all important branches of medical specialties.
 RIMS is a 1074 bedded teaching hospital, equipped with modern state of the art equipment and teaching facilities having an intake capacity of 100 undergraduate, 145 Postgraduate Degree and 6 Postgraduate Diploma seats.
 The Hospital normally provides services to more than 2.4 lakh out-door patients and admits over 31 thousand patients in a year.
-It has MEDLINE access from WHO, Tele-medicine Centre, Regional Medical Library, Advanced Hospital Information and Management System etc. The institute is affiliated to Manipur University, Imphal and fulfills the prescribed norms of the Medical Council of India.
+It has MEDLINE access from WHO, Tele-medicine Centre, Regional Medical Library, Advanced Hospital Information and Management System etc. The institute is affiliated to Manipur University, Imphal and fulfills the prescribed norms of the National Medical Commission.